Concordium/concordium-misc-tools/credential-verification-service/docs/api/create_verification_request/examples.md

 arrays become CBOR arrays, strings become CBOR text, booleans/null become CBOR simple values.

 - Json Number handling:
-For Integer literals the range accepted is between Negative(u64 Max) and Positve(u64 Max): `-18446744073709551615` -> `18446744073709551615`.
+For Integer literals the range accepted is between Negative(i64 MIN) and Positve(u64 Max): `-9223372036854775808` -> `18446744073709551615`.
 Note that CBOR for negative is: -(`negative` + 1).
-Integers are parsed and tested within this range, if they fall outside they will be rejected with a ValidationError that notes to resubmit as a Json string.
-Non-Integers (fractional/exponent) will be encoded as a CBOR Float.
-Float precision is tricky and precision can be lost between 15-16 significant digits.
-There is no rejection by the API by these values, rather any Finite Float will be accepted, but please note precision will be lost so prefer strings if using so many significant digits.
+Numbers outside this range will be treated as an f64 and may result in precision loss if the provided number contains 15-16 significant digits.
+It is advisable to submit the number as a JSON string if using very large numbers outside the number literal range above or float containing too many significant digits.

 a publicInfo sample may be as simple as: